-Eight years ago, senior biology major Jenny Chu went to Vietnam and celebrated Lunar New Year with her extended family.
-Chu recalls participating in several traditions and practices, but her favorite ritual was when she and other children would give new year wishes and pay respects to the elders, and in return each of them would receive a lucky red envelope filled with cash.
+Eight years ago, senior biology major Jenny Chu went back to Vietnam and celebrated Lunar New Year with her extended family.
+Chu recalls participating in several traditions and practices, but her favorite ritual is when she and other children would give new year wishes and pay respect to the elders, and in return each of them receive a lucky red envelope filled with cash.

 Red is a symbol of fortune in countries that celebrate Lunar New Year.
 Giving red envelopes to younger people is a popular tradition that represents a way to wish them good luck.
 Chu is one of many students on The Bluff who celebrate this holiday.

 “I celebrate the New Year by visiting my grandparents,” said Mai Jones, a senior biology major and president of the Vietnamese Student Association.
 “The most memorable thing to me is having to present certain formalities to my elders, and receiving all the money, different candies and food.”

 Lunar New Year, commonly known as Chinese New Year, begins on the second new moon after the winter solstice.
 Several countries such as China, Vietnam and Taiwan celebrate Lunar New Year.
 Depending on the time zones, the holiday usually falls between Jan.
 21 and Feb.
 19.

 “We call (Lunar New Year) Tết in Vietnam,” said Chu, who is also the president of International Club at the University of Portland.
 “We don’t usually refer to (the holiday) as Chinese New Year, because there’s a big difference in what each countries do, but it’s because China has a much greater influence that many call it Chinese New Year.”